 The information contained in the assessment allows us to focus source water protection strategies.
-For more information about your source(s) of water please refer to the source water assessment viewer available at www.tceq.texas.gov/qis/swaview.

-Further details about sources and source water assessments are available in Drinking Water Watch at dww2.tceq.texas.gov/DWW/.
+For more information about your source(s) of water please refer to the TCEQ Source Water Assessment & Protection Viewer.
+Further details about sources and source water assessments are available in the TCEQ Drinking Water Watch.